Contributed By Perkins Coie

 Even in states that have not decriminalised psychedelics, some city governments have decided to deprioritise enforcement of laws prohibiting psychedelic possession.
 Jurisdictions that have unilaterally decided to decriminalise psilocybin or other psychedelics include Denver, CO; Oakland, CA; Santa Cruz, CA; Berkeley, CA; San Francisco, CA; Ann Arbor, MI; Detroit, MI; Seattle, WA; Olympia, WA; and the District of Columbia, among others.

-It is possible that other states or cities could decriminalise psychedelics in the near future: Massachusetts currently has a ballot initiative to legalise therapeutic uses of psychedelic substances, and California lawmakers voted to decriminalise psychedelics in 2023 (though the bill was vetoed by Governor Gavin Newsom).
+It is possible that other states or cities could decriminalise psychedelics in the near future: in the November 2024 election Massachusetts had a ballot initiative to legalise therapeutic uses of psychedelic substances (failing but garnering 42.9% of the vote), and California lawmakers voted to decriminalise psychedelics in 2023 (though the bill was vetoed by Governor Gavin Newsom).

 On the other hand, Oregon’s failed experiment with drug decriminalisation has likely dampened enthusiasm for such measures.
 Even Measure 110’s advocates acknowledge the increase in overdose deaths and homelessness that occurred in Oregon after 2020.
 It remains an open question whether this surge was caused by decriminalisation, or by external factors such as the wave of fentanyl hitting the market around the same time.
 But politicians and pundits who favour stricter drug laws have been quick to point to Oregon as a cautionary tale.